 - Homozygous: having two identical versions of a gene.

-- Probability: a number, usually in percentages, that tells you likelihood that an event will happen.
+- Probability: a number, usually in percentages, that tells you the likelihood that an event will happen.

-- Recessive: the trait that is hidden when other traits are present.
+- Recessive: a trait that is hidden when other traits are present.

-Punnett Squares are a useful tool for predicting what the offspring will look like when mating plants and animals.
+Punnett squares are a useful tool for predicting what the offspring will look like when mating plants or animals.
 Reginald Crundall Punnett, a mathematician, came up with these in 1905, long after Mendel's experiments.
-Lets take a look at how these work using the yellow and green peas examples from Mendel’s garden experiments.
+Let's take a look at how Punnet squares work using the yellow and green peas example from Mendel’s garden experiments.

 The genotype refers to which two alleles an organism has.
-Sometimes both alleles are the same, and sometimes they are different.
-The phenotype refers to the visible trait that results from the combination of alleles present.
+Sometimes both alleles are the same and sometimes they are different.
+The phenotype refers to the visible trait that results from the combination of alleles that are present.